Raunak005/determining-red-light-violations/config/ReadMe.txt

-Store the .cfg and the .data files of the object detection model.
+Store the .cfg and the .data files of the object detection model in this folder.